ppoirier-ai/StableBitcoin-PriceOracle/README.md

 Create public & private keys & update files:
 - in terminal: `solana-keygen new --outfile target/deploy/sma_oracle-keypair.json --no-bip39-passphrase` # copy the public key and passphrase in a secure location
-- change the "YourProgramIDHere" in the file programs/sma_oracle/src/lib.rs and Anchor.toml with the public key created above
+- change the "YourProgramIdHere" in the file programs/sma_oracle/src/lib.rs and Anchor.toml with the public key created above

 4. Build the Solana program:
 `anchor build`